 Edit your SEO title in the first input field.
-Beneath it there will be a bar indicating whether your SEO title is well optimized.
+Beneath it there’s a bar indicating how well your SEO title is optimized.
 Green means go!
-If it’s orange or red you’ll need to make some changes.
+If it’s orange or red you may want to make some changes.
+But not always.

 Revealed: How your SEO title is different from your post title.